How To Make Polyresin Coated Real Flowers?

 Jewelry making hobbyist - Waco, Texas

-A. I would suggest using a 2 part castable acrylic [Sourcing: Casting Resin ] Dip the flowers in this and allow to dry.
+A. I would suggest using a 2 part castable acrylic [Sourcing: Casting Resin [linked by editor to product info at Amazon] ] Dip the flowers in this and allow to dry.
 Should give you a crystal clear finish and will be workable.
 If you need to thin it down add paint thinner (I think that's what I used last time make a small batch first to be sure).Marc Banks

 - Elizabeth City, North Carolina

 Q. I am also looking to learn how to do this..
 I am in need of more detailed instructions.
 What products are used?
 Do you use fresh flower or dried flowers?
 Please help us!
 I have looked all over the net and I can't find anything!

 - Chicago, Illinois